-Before it is published, the EAVS Comprehensive Report will be formally adopted by a vote of the EAC Commissioners.
+The EAVS Comprehensive Report must be formally adopted by a vote of the EAC Commissioners before publication.
 The EAVS Comprehensive Report and the EAVS and Policy Survey data sets will be made publicly available on the EAC's website.

 In addition to the EAVS Comprehensive Report, the EAC will use EAVS and Policy Survey data to release other research products, including reports, memos, summaries, visualizations, congressional testimony, and presentations.